-Gasoline was not included in the CEPA List of Toxic Substances.
+Gasoline was not included in the Canadian Environmental Protection Act (CEPA) List of Toxic Substances.

 Gasoline is used primarily as fuel for internal combustion engines.

-Gasoline may also be used as an extractant or dilutant for essential oils, a solvent for rubber adhesives, a detergent for precision instruments, and as a finishing agent for artificial leathers.
+Gasoline may also be used to extract or dilute essential oils, as a solvent for rubber adhesives, as a detergent for precision instruments, and as a finishing agent for artificial leathers.

 Canadian Production and Trade